I say the capital gains tax loophole is immoral and stupid. You

 In a society that arranges things so that some money is really easy to make (for example, your hundredth million dollars) while other money is quite difficult to make (for example, most people's first $50,000), a most-fair and least-burdening return to such a society, for arranging things this way, is that the easy money should be taxed at a higher Rate than the difficult money.

-I think you know what I mean.
+You know what I mean.
 It's when you don't even work for the money, you just put some money in some kind of a box for a while, and it makes more money by itself, and that's it: capital gains.Please don't lose me here.
 What is actually fair?

 We have a society makes it super easy for some people to make lots of money in certain very easy ways.
 The first 44,000 dollars that you made AFTER your second million dollars that year, was super easy for you to make, as compared with the entire 44,000 dollars that the average American household earned in a whole year last year, I think.
 Am I right?
 Is there anyone in the back row that isn't getting it?
 It's just an example, you get the idea.